 Mission

-Paris Period The quarterly magazine Kontinent was founded in Paris in 1974 to publish the works of the authors who were subject to censorship in the USSR and the countries of the Communist bloc.
-The founder of the magazine was […]
+The quarterly magazine Kontinent, founded in Paris in 1974, published the works of authors subject to censorship in the USSR and the countries of the Communist bloc.
+Its founder was Alexander Solzhenitsyn, a Nobel Prize winner in Literature.

 Paris Period

-The quarterly magazine Kontinent was founded in Paris in 1974 to publish the works of the authors who were subject to censorship in the USSR and the countries of the Communist bloc.
-The founder of the magazine was Russian writer Vladimir Maksimov, who remained the editor-in-chief until the whole operation has moved to Moscow in 1992.
+The quarterly magazine Kontinent was founded in Paris in 1974 to publish the works of authors subject to censorship in the USSR and the countries of the Communist bloc.
+The writer, Vladimir Maksimov, remained the editor-in-chief until the operation moved to Moscow in 1992.

-Among the permanent members of the editorial board were four Nobel Prize winners and many other prominent writers and public figures from USSR and Eastern Europe but the actual working group from 1974 to 1992 consisted of only five people: Vladimir Maksimov, Victor Nekrasov, Natalya Gorbanevskaya, Vasily Betaki, and Violetta Iverni.
+Four Nobel Prize winners and many other prominent writers and public figures from the USSR and Eastern Europe were among the permanent members of the editorial board, but the actual working group from 1974 to 1992 consisted of only five people: Vladimir Maksimov, Victor Nekrasov, Natalya Gorbanevskaya, Vasily Betaki, and Violetta Iverni.

-Magazine published literary, historical, and philosophical works as well public statements presenting the ideas for the future of free Russia.
-With great difficulties the issues of the magazine were smuggled in the Soviet Union, where they were passed among colleagues and friends but those who were caught reading or distributing it could get a prison term.
+The magazine published literary, historical, and philosophical works as well as public statements presenting ideas for the future of free Russia.
+With great difficulty, the issues of the magazine were smuggled into the Soviet Union, where they were passed among colleagues and friends, but those who were caught reading or distributing them could get a prison term.

 Authors